project-covalence/uiuc.covalence.org/README.md

 It is recommended to install the prettier plugin for your editor.
 See instructions [here](https://github.com/prettier/prettier#editor-integration)

+Prettier automatically handles code styling for us, but it's good to know the basis of good code styles/practices.
+[Airbnb's javascript style guide](https://github.com/airbnb/javascript) does a great job going over some rules.
+They also have guides for [react](https://github.com/airbnb/javascript/tree/master/react) and [css](https://github.com/airbnb/css).

+### Sublime Text 3 Plugins
+There might be similar plugins for other editors, but since most of us use Sublime, here are some plugins that are useful:

+#### Package Control
+First things first, make sure you have [package control installed](https://packagecontrol.io/installation).
+From then on you can use Package Control to install other packages by typing `Cmd/Ctrl + Shift + P` -> `Package Control: Install Package`

+#### Babel
+The standard javascript formatting will be off with our code that uses JSX and newer js features.
+Install `Babel` and set all `.js` files to use Babel as the syntax highlighting.

+#### SCSS
+Syntax highlighting for `.scss` files.

+#### JsPrettier
+Plugin for Prettier - use to format your code while developing.
+Prettier will still run before each commit, but you can use this to pretty your code beforehand.

+#### GitGutter
+Lets you see new, modified, and deleted lines compared to the previous commit next to the line numbers.
+If you want to see all changes, you can use `git diff` in your terminal or view changes in the [Github desktop app](https://desktop.github.com/).
+This is good to see all the changes you've made and make sure they're right, but it's still recommended you use your terminal/CLI for git commands.

+#### Linting
+Lets you see code errors while editing in Sublime

+1) Install `SublimeLinter` via package control
+2) Install `Sublime-contrib-eslint` via package control
+3) Restart Sublime
+4) Make sure `eslint` is enabled by going into package control -> `SublimeLinter: Toggle Linter` -> `eslint` -> `enabled`

 ```
 H A C K 4 I M P A C T
                     H A C K 4 I M P A C T